jorgeraspberrypi/Pi-In-the-Sky/Planning.md

 This is the link for our rough sketch of our pi stomp rocket: <https://github.com/jorgeraspberrypi/Pi-In-the-Sky/blob/master/PIS.png?raw=true>
 # Materials
-1. PVC pipes (amount unknown at the moment)
+1. PVC pipes (2 pipes and a connector)
-2. 2 liter bottles
+2. 2 liter bottle
 3. acrylic
 4. Raspberry pi
 5. accelerometer
+6. battery

 # Timeline
 3/11-3/22: Design the rocket in solidworks